AlmostBearded/GodotDebugDraw/README.md

 3. Add the DebugDraw2D script by locating it via it's path and naming it DebugDraw2D

 The result should look something like this: ![](https://i.imgur.com/31EuOoz.png)

+# Usage

+Because you added an Autoload to the DebugDraw2D script you can access it from everywhere with `DebugDraw2D`.

+Supported Primitives:
+- Cubes: `DebugDraw2D.draw_cube(center, size, color, duration)`
+- Circles: `DebugDraw2D.draw_circle(center, radius, color, duration)`

+# Extensions

+Send me your feature requests and I'll see if I can extend the addon with further needed primitives.
+Alternatively just dig into the source and extend it yourself.
+Don't forget to send me your pull requests if you do so I can merge them back!